Recirculation: Capturing Your Audience and Guiding Their Journey

-You can also track your audience’s journey by selecting an article in the Dashboard and checking the recirculation section beneath the graph.
+You can also track your audience’s journey by selecting an article in the Real Time Dashboard and checking the recirculation section beneath the graph.
 Take this example:

 The first page listed shows us that 14 were reading “British Scientists Discuss the European Union” and recirculated directly to “Google Searches Suggest Many in UK Don’t Understand Brexit” and are still there right now.